-Anna Wilson lives in Penzance, Cornwall, with her family, cats, chickens, ducks and a tortoise called Hercules.
-She has written numerous wonderful picture books and fiction titles for Pan Macmillan, HarperCollins, Stripes and Nosy Crow.
-A keen wild swimmer, Anna's passion for animals and the natural world shines through in all her work.
+Anna Wilson lives in Cornwall in the UK with her husband and dog, cat, ducks and a tortoise called Hercules.
+A keen wild swimmer and advocate for protecting animals and nature, Anna's passion for the natural world shines through in all her work.
+Twitter @acwilsonwriter

 Q&A with Anna Wilson